it-projects-llc/tg-addons/tg_account/README.rst

 * Removes "Recipient Bank" from invoice report template
 * Allows to duplicate the invoice(s) by linking them to another company according to predefined mappings
+* In company form adds option to show/hide fiscal related columns in invoice list like "Numero Fiscal" and "Factura Electronica"

 Duplicate to fiscal invoice